how the dream was born under a piano in 1951

 Woodstock

-In 1969, Tyler notes, “was Woodstock… I went early and left three days later… So I’m tripping on acid and these helicopters are coming by with 500 pounds of hot dogs and they are dropping them in a field… then another giant pile of pots and pans to cook the hot dogs.
-I mean it was a disaster area… I grab the pots and pans and I started [drumming]… then some other guy walks over and starts going, another guy comes over… by the time I was done, an hour later, there was 50 people banging on every pot there was there.
+Mid-August 1969, Tyler went to Woodstock, stating, “I went early and left three days later… So I’m tripping on acid and these helicopters are coming by with 500 pounds of hot dogs and they are dropping them in a field… then another giant pile of pots and pans to cook the hot dogs.
+I mean it was a disaster area.
+I grab the pots and pans and I started [drumming], then some other guy walks over and starts going, another guy comes over.
+By the time I was done, an hour later, there was 50 people banging on every pot there was there.
 That was a moment.
-Then when I got up… I walk down a path and walking towards me was one guy.
+Then when I got up from tripping my ass off, I walk down a path and walking towards me was one guy.
 It was Joey Kramer… who I knew from high school, but that I met there.”

 After Woodstock ended on August 18, and with his bands broken up, Tyler was mowing the lawn at Trow-Rico when Perry drove by and invited him to see his band play at the Barn Nightclub, where they were the house band on Saturday nights.